 Celeriac, endive, fennel, cabbage, potatoes, leeks, and beets

-Tomatoes, onions, apples, chillies, broccoli, cucumber, carrots, green beans, sweet peppers, and eggplant
+Tomatoes, onions, apples, chilies, broccoli, cucumber, carrots, green beans, sweet peppers, and eggplant

 Lifestyle habits that will have a negative impact on both your propensity toward developing atherosclerosis and your sexual performance are: